The Taliban says it will rule under sharia law. What does that mean?

 The history of the Taliban’s extremist rule means many remain fearful, despite some attempts to strike a conciliatory tone.

-Hashimi, the commander, told Reuters, that the rights of Afghan women would lay in the hands of a council of Islamic scholars.
+Hashimi, the commander, told Reuters that the rights of Afghan women would lie in the hands of a council of Islamic scholars.
 He outlined a system that bears striking similarities to the Taliban’s previous rule.

-Taliban spokesman Zabiullah Mujahid told reporters earlier this week that the Taliban would respect women’s rights within the norms of Islamic law, but he did not elaborate.
+Taliban spokesman Zabihullah Mujahid told reporters earlier this week that the Taliban would respect women’s rights within the norms of Islamic law, but he did not elaborate.
 He also offered a vague pledge to uphold press freedoms, conditioning that on journalists not working “against national values.”

+Abdulaziz Sachedina, a religion and politics professor at George Mason University who specializes in Islamic studies, said he thinks it will take time and effort for the Taliban to implement policies related to sharia law.

+“It’s easy to say, ‘We’ll implement sharia.’
+But it’s not easy to implement,” he said.

+Sachedina said sharia law doesn’t offer codified systems for the modern nation-state, such as commercial laws and administrative laws.
+“There isn’t anything in sharia that says, this is the way you run the state,” he said.
+“Sharia law is far from the modern nation-state as we know it today.”

-Why is sharia controversial in the United States and elsewhere?
+Why is sharia controversial in the U.S. and elsewhere?

 Some Western public figures have vilified sharia law, pointing to the implementation of physical punishments.

-Among conservative politicians and commentators in the United States, fear of legally enforceable sharia law taking hold in the country is widespread.
-Eleven states haven taken proactive steps, enacting laws that would prevent sharia from playing a role in U.S. courts.
+Among conservative politicians and commentators in the United States, fear of legally enforceable sharia law taking hold in the country is widespread, although it plays no role whatsoever in the U.S. legal system.
+Eleven states have taken proactive steps, enacting laws that would prevent sharia from playing a role in U.S. courts.
 Sharia is used by individuals and communities of Muslims.

-Shariah law has come up in legal challenges across the U.S. in recent decades because some fear it could override U.S. law.
-Most legal and religious freedom experts say concerns about sharia law in the U.S. is a misreading of legal realities.
-They say sharia law is for a religious group to govern their internal workings but would not trump American law.
+Sharia law has come up in legal challenges across the United States in recent decades because some fear it could override U.S. law.
+Most legal and religious freedom experts say concerns about sharia law being used in the United States are a misreading of legal realities.
+They say sharia law is for religious groups to govern their internal workings but would not trump U.S. laws.

 Islamic rules governing women’s clothing have been a source of heated debate in some countries, especially interpretations calling on women to wear full burqa coverings.
 French law regulates Islamic face coverings in public spaces, and other European countries have enacted similar policies.